 Caption 41, La Sub30 - Familias - Part 5Play Caption

 Desde aquel día que te fuiste, supe que eras para mí

 From that day on which you left, I knew you were for me

 Caption 1, Andy Andy - Maldito AmorPlay Caption

 That's all for now.
-But before we leave, a short exercise for you: Write 10 sentences in simple past with the verb ser and 10 sentences with the verb ir.
-And don't forget to send your feedback and suggestions to email@example.com.
+But before we leave, a short exercise for you: Write 10 sentences using the preterite of the verb ser and 10 sentences using the preterite of the verb ir. and don't forget to leave us your suggestions and comments.